An Epic Backpacking Adventure Across Europe

 The National Theatre of Slovakia.

 The Parliament Building of Hungary is a Gothic revival masterpiece perfectly positioned on the banks of the famous River Danube.
-Get a perfect photograph from on-board a river ferry tour like we did.

 A shot of the Belgrade city skyline as seen from The Monster Hostel.
 It was difficult to discern any one building - it just seemed a mass of aerials and cheap concrete in mounds.
 The weather didn't help.